ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Passing Criteria:
 * All test passing criteria from [R73](#r73) Testability for an internal BPI subject.
 * For any other BPI component type in the BPI:
-    * The internal BPI Subject can create a new BPI components.
+    * The internal BPI Subject can create a new BPI component.
     * The internal BPI Subject can read the details of the created BPI component accurately.
     * The internal BPI Subject can update the BPI component and confirm the changes are reflected in the system.
     * The BPI component is no longer accessible after deletion by the internal BPI Subject.